 One of the largest urban parks in Europe, and designed on a grand style -- fountains, statues, botanical garden, and many lovely paths and allées.
 There's a 4 km perimeter 'jogging path', or many other interior paths for a DIY run.

-Located a few km west of Madrid’s historic center, Casa de Campo is 5x the size of New York's Central Park.
-Miles of paths.
+Located a few km west of Madrid’s historic center, Casa de Campo is 5 times the size of New York's Central Park.
 Our route begins at the Royal Palace and loops through a small section of the park.
-Another great route begins at the Batán Metro Station and loops on the Ctra.
+Another great route begins at the Batán Metro Station.

 Former Château estate is now a public park with formal gardens, fountains, and a small lake with pleasant cafe.
 There are lovely paths around three formal gardens, ~2km, plus the 1k Sentier de l'Huevaune (path) on the north side.

 This park is one of the largest in the city.
 It’s possible to do 2–3 miles in the park, around the perimeter and park trails.
 Our 2.5 mile route lined with amazing monuments, it is a perfect blend of natural beauty and tourist sites.